nageshwar50/Three_Tier_Architecture/README.md

 ## Security Groups (SG)

 Security groups are very essential part of the infrastructure.
 Because it can secure the resources in the cloud.
 SGs are a kind of firewall that allow or block incoming and outgoing traffic.
 SGs are applied to the resources like ALB, ec2, rds, etc. One resource can have more than one SG.
 So let's first understand.
 How SG will be used in our architecture and how we are going to apply that.
 Please see the below image you will get all the ideas.
 Which resource depends on what.
-And what are the port numbers we need to allow etc..
+And what are the port numbers we need to allow etc.

 ![image](https://github.com/nageshwar50/Three_Tier_Architecture/assets/128671109/09dfea5b-d623-4509-abd0-f2ad11e4b9a2)

 To create SG, click on the security groups tab on the left panel and here you will see the Security Groups button.
 Note that SGs are specific with VPC.
 So we can’t use SG which is created in a different VPC.
 So when you create SG please make sure that you choose the right VPC. click on the crate security button on the top right corner.
 We will create our first SG for bastion-jump-server.
 Give any name and description you want but please remove the default VPC  and add VPC that we have just created.
 Then click on the Add rule button in inbound rules.
 And add SSH rule and add your IP in the destination.
 Please don’t do anything with the outbound rule if you don't have a good understanding.
 And then click on the create security group button.